BuildOnViction/docs/docs/whitepaper.md

 compared to Bitcoin, including Smart Contracts.
 Both Bitcoin and Ethereum have some issues, especially with transaction processing performance.
-In order to construct an efficient and secured consensus protocol for , we tackle the following main bottlenecks of classic
+In order to construct an efficient and secured consensus protocol for **Tomochain**, we tackle the following main bottlenecks of classic
 blockchains:

 -   **Efficiency:** Existing blockchains as employed by major